 So that's why I'm saying it's my playground.
-So when they would go around to Stanton, Winchester, Richmond, Lexington, Clifton Forge, Madison County, Orange County.
-I would- My mother was working.
+So when [the basketball team] would go around to Stanton, Winchester, Richmond, Lexington, Clifton Forge, Madison County, Orange County.
+I would [go with them].
+My mother was working.
 So after school, the guys would get on the bus and little Billo...
 I would get on the bus.
 And I was 10 years old.
 I'd be carrying the balls and the uniforms.
 And I did that for like, probably four or five years.
+[Harper note: Since my mother was working, I was provided with a safe place out of the house to enjoy and learn team management.]

-Katelyn Lough 13:37 So that was what you did after school?
+So that was what you did after school?
 Most of the time.

 Yeah.
 And don't ask me when I got homework done [Katelyn laughs].
-During basketball season, and I wasn't a particularly bright student, I mean, I'd struggle.
+During basketball season, and I wasn't a particularly bright student, I mean, I'd struggle.[Harper note: I had to work hard.
+Having responsibility towards the team, allowed me to discover other ways of learning and how education works with hands-on activities.]